 Science VI: Biology

 Biology VI serves as an introduction to biology concepts and skills.
 The course emphasis is on developing a working knowledge of some of the main themes of biology.
-Themes for investigation include: the relationship between structure and function, how living things attain energy, and the scientific method.
-We also learn about the geographic setting of Utah and Waterford and how it defines our surrounding biological diversity.
-The term-long investigation of plant growth requires students to apply the scientific method with a rigor they have not previously experienced.
+Themes for investigation include: the relationship between structure and function, how living things obtain energy, and the scientific method.
+Students are exposed to the great diversity of living organisms that exists and the many levels at which biologists can explore life.